Glenbrook North High School: Basketball

 On December 28, 2005, the school's basketball program gained national media attention when Jon Scheyer scored 21 points in the final 75 seconds of a comeback attempt against Proviso West.
 Scheyer fell one point short of the Glenbrook North basketball record for most points in a game, scoring 52 points.
+The team won the state championship in 2005.

+Boys Tennis

+The GBN boys tennis team won the state championship in 2006.

 Hockey

 Glenbrook North Hockey, a club team, won back-to-back state titles in 1984 and 1985, becoming the first varsity hockey team in Illinois to do so, and repeating the feat in 2007 and 2008.
 In 2011, 2013, and 2014, the team returned to the title game but lost to the New Trier Trevians.
 In 2015, it defeated Benet Academy in the state title game in overtime, 3–2.
 The Spartans hockey program has won five Illinois state championships.

+Boys Volleyball

+The GBN boys volleyball team won the state championship in 2021.

+Golf

+Glenbrook North Boys golf team won the state championship in 2021.
+The team carded the IHSA Finals All-Time low score.

+Golf

+Glenbrook North Girls golf team won the state championship in 2023, 2024, and 2025.
+This was the first GBN athletic team to win 3 back-to-back-to-back IHSA state championships.
+The team carded the All-Time IHSA Girls Golf State Finals scoring record with a 36-hole team score of 585 in 2024, beating the previous record score by 10 strokes.

 Clubs

 Glenbrook North is home to many different extracurricular clubs.
 An accurate, up-to-date list is difficult to keep, as clubs are added and dropped as students graduate or lose interest.
 However, some clubs include Key Club, Scholastic Bowl, World Languages Honor Society, Environmental Club, Student Government Association, Open Forum, PAWS (Protection of Animal Welfare by Students), and Spartan Buddies (an affiliate of Best Buddies International).